Nickdev8/minercaftbot/README.md

 - `/status` - Get the status of the Minecraft server
 - `/restart` - Restart the Minecraft server
 - `/giveerror` - Simulate an error
+- `/getip` - Get the Minecraft server IP address
+- `/togglementions` - Toggle whether you want to be mentioned when the server starts or players join

 ### Example Usage
 1. Open your Discord server and type `/start` to start the server.
 2. Use `/status` to check if the server is running.
+3. Use `/getip` to get the server IP address.
+4. Use `/togglementions` to enable/disable notifications.
-3. Type `/stop` to stop the server when you are done.
+5. Type `/stop` to stop the server when you are done.
-4. Type `/giveerror` to simulate an error and see how the bot handles it.
+6. Type `/giveerror` to simulate an error and see how the bot handles it.

 ### Contributing
 Feel free to fork this project and submit pull requests.
 Any contributions are welcome!